Skip to content

 What is a cutting die?

-A cutting die is a custom‑engineered tool made of plywood and steel blades (rules) used to cut, crease, and shape corrugated sheets.
-Essentially a large, precise “cookie cutter” for packaging.
+A cutting die is a custom-engineered tool made of plywood and steel blades (rules) used to cut, crease, and shape corrugated sheets.
+Think of it as a large, precision "cookie cutter" for packaging.

 How are cutting dies estimated?